palozano/tern-parser/README.md

 ## Solution

-Submit your solution via a personal github link and please be sure to document how to run everything.
+Submit the solution via a personal github link and please be sure to document how to run everything.

+## How to run the code

+If you use `cargo`, you can run `cargo run` and the output will be printed for the provided data.
+Running `cargo test` runs the tests asserting that the solution matches the actual result.

+You can also use `rustc` to compile the code and then run the binary.